Polytope volume by descent in the face lattice and applications in social choice: Application: Computations of volumes in four candidates elections

 where

 and

 The probability that all four voting rules deliver the same winner in four candidates elections may then be computed as

-(For space reasons we did not include here the exact number.)
 We were surprised by this rather small value: even if a Condorcet winner exists, the winner of the actual voting scheme is rather unpredictable.
 It would of course be possible to analyze the situation further by considering $3$ rules versus the $4$-th in each case.
 The computations need some hours, but they are well accessible.